-4. Listen to what they have to say using your best listening skills.
+Listen to their side of the story using your best listening skills.
 Do your absolute best to conduct yourself in a calm and respectful manner regardless of how the other person responds.

 Then, congratulate yourself for taking a proactive approach to handling that difficult person in your life.

 Betty Lochner is the Owner of Cornerstone Coaching & Training.
 She coaches small business managers on HR and career issues and provides training on workplace communication to organizational groups.

 Sign up HERE to receive my newsletter and get my FREE Communication Skills Self-Assessment Quiz!